Roderick Centre Online Fellowship for Regional and Remote Writers

 Please refer to Varuna’s general submission guidelines for any questions on formatting your work.

-ABOUT MARY ANNE BUTLER
+MARY ANNE BUTLER

 Multi-award-winning playwright Mary Anne Butler has spent two decades mastering the art of dialogue.
 Her plays have won the Victorian Prize for Literature, Victorian Premier’s Award for Drama, Shane and Cathryn Brennan Prize for Playwriting, an AWGIE and two NT Chief Minister’s Book of the Year Awards.
 Her teaching experience combines a Masters in Arts Education, a Masters in Creative Writing, a Diploma of Acting from VCA and a Dip Ed in English/Drama.
 She’s currently undertaking a PhD in Literature, writing a novel which investigates how we write hope into the realist fiction of the Anthropocene.